 The Social Sciences, Philosophy and Religion Department commemorates Women’s History Month with our upcoming program, Feminist: Stories from Women’s Liberation.

-Jennifer Lee will screen her film Sunday, March 16th from 2:00-3:30pm in the Mark Taper Auditorium.
+Jennifer Lee will screen her film Sunday, March 16, 2014, from 2 - 3:30 pm in the Mark Taper Auditorium.
 The documentary gathers interviews with women from the front lines of the feminist movement between 1963-1970.
-For more information, visit our Calendar of Events:
+For more information, visit our Calendar of Events.

 We also have many print materials in our collection on women’s history.
 Here are just a few available at Central Library: